mcc-us/bookkeeping/_pages/3-changes-in-equity.md

 7. **Condensed Statement of Changes in Shareholders' Equity**
 8. **Schedule of Changes in Shareholders' Equity**

-- Find this example at Tony Bell @ accountingworkbook.com
+- Find an example at Tony Bell @ accountingworkbook.com or Youtube